shanerowden/bbatch/README.md

 # bbatch v0.2
-Big Batch Moves and Big Batch Data
+This is the Basis for An Attempt to Make Big Batch Moves and Write Data on Some of My Files...

-*This Script Works But the Code is an Absolute Mess, I am Aware...*

 + version 0.2 -- added bdata.py
 + version 0.1 -- started with the mess of bbatch.py